 I thank God for the privilege of knowing this man that stood so tall, not only in size, but in his example, as he walked with his Lord.
-He also stood tall as a husband and father. we were trying to use, and pancakes for 10 men takes a lot of fire.
+He also stood tall as a husband and father.

+for 10 men takes a lot of fire.
 The night before we had been warned rain might come but we hadn't thought far enough ahead to protect some wood in our tent.
 To top it all off the roster at the NTC headquarters indicated that our guest this morning would be the national commander, Dr. Johnnie Barnes.